 By this point, the advantages of Lycra are probably fairly obvious.
 Simply put: it makes athletes much more comfortable.
 When you put on a Lycra garment, you won’t feel at all restricted, and the clothing has the ability to conform to your every move with ease.
 Plus, as I already mentioned above, when you sweat, Lycra won’t become saturated like other fibres.
 It will remain nice and dry, wicking moisture away from your skin as you go.

 In order for you to be perfectly apparelled for each and every activity you’re engaged in, Lycra divided their products into different categories.
-There is a total of four categories, with Beauty and xtra Life being reserved for fashion, so we’ll those out for now.
+There is a total of four categories, with Beauty and xtra Life being reserved for fashion, so we’ll leave those out for now.
 For outdoor enthusiasts, runners and cyclists, the following categories are the most relevant:

-SPORT: For products in this category, Lycra utilises POWER and ACTIVE technology not only to deliver compression power but also to provide your muscles with the support they need.
+SPORT: for products in this category, Lycra utilises POWER and ACTIVE technology not only to deliver compression power but also to provide your muscles with the support they need.
 Of course, this active wear boasts a very high elasticity as well, with the unique ability to return to its original shape time and again.
 On occasion, they also use Bio-Based fibres, 70% of which comes from a renewable source derived from maize, and thus significantly reduce the use of synthetic fibres.
 What’s more, several textiles are made of fibres equipped with their so-called Black technology.
 These fibres are capable of retaining their colour intensity even after multiple washes.
 Plus, they’re not transparent and stay that way.

-ENERGIZE: The freshFX technology is primarily used for underwear and swimwear.
+ENERGIZE: the freshFX technology is primarily used for underwear and swimwear.
 It is moisture-wicking and resistant to washing and stretching out.

 It’s clear from the versatility, durability, elasticity and the ability to retain its original shape that clothing with Lycra is an excellent choice for athletes of all kinds.
 Plus, it’s so easy to clean.
 If you follow the washing/care instructions for your Lycra garment, you’ll surely get a lot of joy out of it for a long time to come.